2010 Guatemala City sinkhole: Background

-Overall, the risk of sinkholes occurring in Guatemala City is very high and unpredictable.
-One recent, similar sinkhole had collapsed in 2007, forming a pit 100 m deep.
+Overall, the risk of sinkholes occurring in Guatemala City is very high and often unpredictable.
+A similar sinkhole had collapsed in 2007, forming a pit 100 m deep.
 The 2007 Guatemala City sinkhole was formed by fluid from a sewer eroding uncemented volcanic ash, limestone, and other pyroclastic deposits underlying Guatemala City.
 The hazards around the pipe have since then been mitigated, by improved handling of the city's wastewater and runoff.
 Several rainstorms also contributed to the sinkhole's collapse, as stormwater percolated into the ground, further dissolving the rocks beneath Guatemala City.
 The 2010 sinkhole was formed for similar reasons.

+Sergio Morales, the human rights ombudsman for Guatemala City, verified that residents had been raising concerns about ground instability, including rumblings and fissures, since 2005.
+Additionally, in a discussion with the newspaper Prensa Libre, Augusto Lopez Rincon, president of a neighborhood association, suggested that heavy traffic from commercial trucks may have contributed to the 2007 sinkhole's development.

+Some scientists were surprised by the 2010 Guatemala City sinkhole.
+"A lot of us who study sinkholes look at this and go, 'wow,' it does seem a little bit bizarre," stated Randall C. Orndorff, a U.S. Geological Survey program coordinator.
+Geologists familiar with Guatemala, including William Rose, a professor of geological engineering and sciences at Michigan Technological University, agree that the sinkhole was not caused by limestone, which typically plays a role in such disasters.
+"The area in the city is underlayed by volcanic deposits, and these volcanic deposits make very steep-bounded canyons," said Rose.

 Formation

 Sewage pipes

 The sinkhole formed due to volcanic pumice deposits, upon which Guatemala City is built.
 These deposits were unconsolidated and of low density, allowing easy erosion.
-According to Sam Bonis, a geologist at Dartmouth College, leaking pipes went unfixed long enough to create the conditions necessary for sinkhole formation because of lax city zoning regulations and building codes.
+According to Sam Bonis, a geologist at Dartmouth College, leaking pipes went unfixed long enough to create the conditions necessary for sinkhole formation because of city zoning regulations and building codes.
 Bonis also says that the Guatemala City sinkhole is a misnomer: sinkholes have natural causes, but this one was mainly artificial.
-In addition, according to Bonis, sinkholes are usually formed from limestone but there is no limestone hundreds of metres underneath Guatemala City.
-Bonis proposes that the sinkhole be renamed a piping feature.
+In addition, according to Bonis, sinkholes are usually formed from limestone, but there is no limestone hundreds of metres underneath Guatemala City.
+The sinkhole appeared almost perfectly round and seemed to defy reality, raising significant concerns about the structural integrity of the surrounding area and the impact of urban development on natural landscapes.

 Tropical Storm Agatha

-Tropical Storm Agatha was first identified as a trough of low pressure of the western coast of Costa Rica on 24 May 2010.
+Tropical Storm Agatha was first identified as a trough of low pressure off the western coast of Costa Rica on 24 May 2010.
 On May 29, the depression intensified into a tropical storm and was given the name Agatha.
 Later that day, the system intensified slightly before making landfall near the Mexico-Guatemala border with winds of 45 mph.
 By the morning of 30 May, the center of Agatha moved over the highest terrain in Central America, resulting in the dissipation of the low-level circulation.
 Torrential rains from the storm widened the cavity, eventually causing the collapse of the sinkhole.